rockroman/mildew-detection-in-cherry-leaves/README.md

 * All Python files underwent scrutiny using the CI linter Python checker.[CI](https://pep8ci.herokuapp.com/)
 * Deployed app was tested on browsers like GoogleCrome, Firefox and Safari without issues.
 * Minor bugs were fixed iteratively.
 Find more [Here](/READMEbugs.md)
+* All known bugs have been addressed.
+However, an ongoing concern revolves around the continuous deprecation of machine learning (ML) packages.
+* Installing and maintaining the correct versions of ML packages has been challenging, as different versions often require compatibility adjustments.

 ---
 ## Main Data Analysis and Machine Learning Libraries